 Figure 1.
 A typical attack starts with an initial contact and progresses through various stages, including reconnaissance, stealing data and causing damage.
-Image: Constraint of the start of th

 Figure 2.
 This attack was initially successful but only able to progress as far as the reconnaissance phase.